Lingo hero.png

 The Process

 All good design requires an iterative feedback process.
 I worked in 2-week sprints where user testing, refinement and design QA were baked into the process.
-In addition to the standard Agile ceremonies, we had 2x weekly jams across the complex stakeholder groups: design x engineering x science teams.
+In addition to the standard agile ceremonies, we had 2x weekly jams across the complex stakeholder groups: design x engineering x science teams.
 I worked closely with the engineering teams to ensure a smooth design to dev hand-off.
 I also led several future-state visioning workshops to define the 2-5 year product roadmap.